Skip to content

 *Remuneration will include the value of any fringe benefits such as employer contributions to retirement funds.

-The recommended treatment of the monetary cap involves spreading / averaging it over the tax year, using a cumulative calculation.
+The recommended treatment of the monetary cap involves spreading/averaging it over the tax year, using a cumulative calculation.
 Any unused cap (percentage or monetary) is carried forward each month and also into the following tax year if necessary.

 Retirement Deduction Trace

 The Retirement Deduction trace provides you with information on how the taxable income deduction for retirement contributions is calculated for an employee.
-To view the Retirement Deduction trace, go to an employee’s profile and navigate to the relevant payslip.
+To view the Retirement Deduction trace, go to an employee’s profile, and navigate to the relevant payslip.
 Open the web view for the payslip by clicking on More next to Preview (draft payslips) / View (finalised payslips).
 Under Taxable Income Deductions, click on Retirement Deduction to view the trace.

 The deductions will be reported under the following codes: